darneltaphil/demoridge-doc/docs/architecture/intro.md

 ### What is going on here?

 GovtPortal is installed on a single WordPress installation, running a single database: **govtportal**. <br/>
-This single wordpress multisite installation is used to create and deploy private sector clients, governement agencies and other partners websites.<br />
+This single wordpress multisite installation is used to create and deploy private sector clients, government agencies and other partners websites.<br />
 The children sites will share **themes, admins and plugins (if any)**.
 Each child site represents a website deployed for a client.